Jozani Chwaka Bay National Park: Ecology

+The Jozani–Chwaka Bay Biosphere Reserve is the sole national park on the Tanzanian island of Zanzibar, and is notable for its rich diversity of ecosystems.
+This unique landscape features a blend of mangroves, tropical forests, coral reefs, and various wetlands, alongside agricultural and residential zones.
+Recognized as a biodiversity hotspot, the reserve is home to an array of reef fish, dolphins, and 168 bird species, including 30 that hold global and regional significance.
+Among the 291 identified plant species, 21 are classified as endangered.
+The area is primarily inhabited by the indigenous Makunduchi people, who have been the first custodians of this land.
+They sustain their livelihoods through tourism, fishing, beekeeping, butterfly farming, and crab fattening, all of which emphasize the harmonious relationship between the community and their environment.

 The Zanzibar red colobus, Procolobus kirkii (its population count is about 1000) found in the park, a rain forest species (unlike the black-and-white colobus found in other regions of Africa), is also known as Kirk's red colobus, named after Sir John Kirk, the British Resident of Zanzibar who had first brought it to the attention of zoological science.
 It is now adopted as the flagship species for conservation in Zanzibar, from the mid-1990s.
 Other species of fauna found in the park are the Sykes monkey, bush babies, more than 50 species of butterfly and 40 species of birds.
-The nocturnal Zanzibar tree hyrax, which has four ‘toes’ on its front feet and three on its back, is said to be the first hyrax species that has acclimatized to the forest.
+The nocturnal Zanzibar tree hyrax, which has four 'toes' on its front feet and three on its back, is said to be the first hyrax species that has acclimatized to the forest.
 As part of the tourism circuit, the park attracts 10% of the over 100,000 visitors to Zanzibar every year.
 Wild life attractions of Zanzibar also include dolphins apart from deep sea fishing for tuna, marlin, and shark.